Pakistans Soft Image Can Be Portrayed Effectively Through Social Media: Faisal Javed - UrduPoint

 News and Current Affairs Chairperson Katrina Hussain Karim told the committee that the PTV Parliament was broadcasting the proceedings of the National Assembly and Senate directly sans any editing.
 She said steps were being taken to improve the standard of PTV Parliament as per requirement of the day.

-Senator Perviaz Rashid pointed out a news item broadcast on the PTV which was the contradictory to the original story.
+Senator Perviaz Rashid pointed out that the PTV did not telecast certain stories but it broadcast its contradictory version.

 The committee directed the PTV to submit a report within four weeks into the matter.